 After I got home from the Camino I went jogging.
 I was amazed at how easy it was and how fit, (it’s all relative), I had become.
 I walked the Camino again the next year and I had no problems with my feet – I had the same good walking shoes from the year before, (they are now in walking shoe heaven).

 Perhaps this is a short description of how not to do it.
-I would have better if I had invested in good walking boots or shoes the first year, and – or have been a bit fitter before I went; it wasn’t what happened, the above is.
+I would have better if I had invested in good hiking boots or shoes the first year, and – or have been a bit fitter before I went; it wasn’t what happened, the above is.

 If you are prepared to get a little fit before you go you will enjoy the Camino de Santiago more.
 This page is a good guide and training plan to slowly getting fit before you set off.